stephentuso/welcome-android/README.md

 }
 ```

-To add parallax effects similar to the included parallax page, use [WelcomeUtils.applyParallaxEffect()](http://stephentuso.github.io/welcome-android/javadoc/index.html?overview-summary.html), for example:
+To add parallax effects similar to the included parallax page, use [WelcomeUtils.applyParallaxEffect()](http://stephentuso.github.io/welcome-android/javadoc/index.html?overview-summary.html) in `onScrolled`.
+For example:

 ```
 @Override